mozilla/ActiveData/docs/SQL Shortcomings.md

 ###Quazi-LogScale Tables

 SQL demands I build a table that represents the irregular, but intuitive, data partitions.
-Tables seem heavy-weight compared to a domain definition; if only because the details are realized as data, and that data must be constructed explicitly.
+Tables seem heavy-weight compared to a domain definition; if only because the details are realized as records, and those records must be constructed explicitly.

     CREATE PROCEDURE temp_fill_log_performance_ranges ()
     BEGIN